-Newborn hearing loss can be difficult to detect without the help of a professional pediatric audiologist in Alexandria.
+Newborn hearing loss can be difficult to detect without the help of a professional pediatric audiologist.
 Too many cases of infant hearing loss go undiagnosed until the child displays abnormal language development as a toddler.
 Some possible signs of newborn hearing loss include unresponsiveness to loud sounds or speech from behind and lacking development of normal babbling and sound repetition by age one.

 Infant hearing screenings allow parents to identify and treat hearing loss early in order to prevent long-term developmental setbacks.

 Detecting newborn hearing loss is more difficult than finding impairments in adults because infants can’t offer feedback during testing.
 Audiologists have developed tests, however, that measure responses from an infant’s auditory system using modern equipment and medical techniques.

 Here’s a look at some important factors to know for an infant hearing screening: